Valerio-GROSSI/Multi-Object-Tracking/README.md

 </p>

 <p align="center">
-Tracking results obtained using the DeepSORT tracker with the OSNet x0.25 Market1501 re-identification model, based on detections from the Ultralytics YOLO11 model (MOT17 dataset).
+Tracking results obtained using the DeepSORT tracker with the OSNet x0.25 Market1501 re-identification model,<br>
+based on detections from the Ultralytics YOLO11 model (MOT17 dataset).
 </p>

 <p align="center">